OpenTermsArchive/contrib-versions/Xfinity/Terms of Service.md

 What is Comcast's DMCA policy?

-Owners of copyrighted works who believe that their rights under U.S. copyright law have been infringed may take advantage of certain provisions of the Digital Millennium Copyright Act of 1998 (the “DMCA”) to report alleged infringements.
-It is Comcast's policy in accordance with the DMCA and other applicable laws to reserve the right to terminate the Service provided to any customer or user who is either found to infringe third party copyright or other intellectual property rights, including repeat infringers, or who Comcast, in its sole discretion, believes is infringing these rights.
-Comcast may terminate the Service at any time with or without notice for any affected customer or user.
+Owners of copyrighted works who believe that their rights under U.S. copyright law have been infringed may take advantage of certain provisions of the Digital Millennium Copyright Act of 1998 (the “DMCA”) to report alleged infringements to us.
+In accordance with the DMCA and other applicable laws, Comcast also maintains a policy to terminate the Service, in appropriate circumstances, provided to any customer or user who is a repeat infringer of third party copyright rights.
+Comcast’s repeat infringer policy includes graduated or escalated alerts of alleged infringements, acknowledgement of alerts, suspension of the Service, the application of other interim measures determined in its sole discretion to the Service, and, in appropriate circumstances, termination of the Service (and other services provided by Comcast to you).
+You can learn more about Comcast’s DMCA and repeat infringer policies here.
+Comcast also reserves the right to terminate the Service at any time with or without notice for any affected customer or user who Comcast, in its sole discretion, believes is infringing any copyright or other intellectual property rights.

 How do copyright owners report alleged infringements to Comcast under the DMCA?